pivo64/intperf/README.md

   before intperf start.

 ### Interval
 The terminal refresh interval starts with 5 seconds.
 If the 'Exec Time' (the time for the 'show interface' command which is uses by this script) exceeds the 5 seconds, the interval increases by 2 seconds.

 The initial interval can be set with the `-i nn` or `--interval nn` optional parameter.

+### Error Counter
+With the option '-e' '--error' you will get two additional columns with intput- and output errors of the interfaces.

 ### Logfile
 You can write a optional logfile in '.csv' style with the parameter `-l filename`  or `--logfile filename`.
 If you put this parameter on last position, you can omit the 'filename'.
 The logfile name is then `ìntperf.csv` on `bootflash:`.